Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Princeton Review offers four primary prep options to students, which vary based on level of instruction, course intensity and level of access.
 Included within these course formats, Princeton Review makes a number of guarantees related to score increases, as discussed further below.
 The four prep packages include:

 Beginning with their most affordable option, Princeton’s Self-Paced course gives students the chance to learn at their own speed, DIY style.
 This package opens access to Princeton’s wide range of online content and hard copy books, but no live classes.
 This course runs right around $1,700, which places it a hair cheaper than Kaplan’s analogous course and approximately 8x or so more expensive than value prep company Magoosh’s online course.

-Moving up the ladder, Princeton Review’s most popular prep option, the Ultimate course, gives students the chance to learn through live scheduled classes, in-person or online.
+Moving up the ladder, Princeton Review’s most popular prep option, the Essentials course, gives students the chance to learn through live scheduled classes, in-person or online.
 This course packs a whopping 120+ live instruction hours and costs around $2,800.
 Once again, this is in line with the price of rival Kaplan’s flagship in-person course, and the two can often be found within $100-200 of each other.

 At the next tier, Princeton Review offers an option that really assures students a chance to get results.
 Their MCAT 510+ program guarantees a score of 510 or better on the MCAT, assuming you start with a base score of 500 or better and finish the course.
 If you have a base score less than 500, than the course simply guarantees a +10 point jump.
 In either case, this prep package will run you about $3,400 – though we often see it on sale for less.